trustthevote/Rocky/doc/deployment.md

 The application is set up to import updates to state-specific data.
 You'll want to do this once before launching, then whenever changes are necessary.
-You can do this by updating the states.yml file in your repository and by doing a full deploy.
+You can do this by updating the `db/bootstrap/import/states.yml` file in your repository and by doing a full deploy.

-## 4. Configure deploy scripts
+## 4. Configure deploy scripts and .env

 The `rocky` application is set up to be deployed using capistrano with multistage.
 The repository contains the generic `config/deploy.rb` file with the main set of procedures for a deployment and there are a number of environment-specific files in `config/deploy/`.
-These files just contain a few settings which reference environment variables.
+These files just contain a few settings which mostly reference environment variables.
 These variables need to be set in your `.env` file (which only needs to exist on your development machine, or wherever you run your cap scripts from).
 See `.env.example` for a list of what values need to be specified.